hove-io/navitia/documentation/slate/source/includes/realtime.md

 }
 ```

-In the "stop_date_time" section of the response, the parameter "stop_date_time" is "realtime" and the fields "arrival_date_time"/"departure_date_time" take the delay into account.
+In the "stop_date_time" section of the response, the parameter "stop_date_time" is "realtime" and the fields "arrival_date_time"/"departure_date_time" take the delay into account, whereas "base_arrival_date_time"/"base_departure_date_time" show the base-schedule departure/arrival datetime.

 A list of the disruptions impacting the departures is also present at the root level of the response.
+In a disrupted departure, `display_informations.links` contains an internal link to the concerned disruption in that list.

 <div></div>
 ### Stop Schedules